Safeguarding & SEND @ Swimbridge

 Include opportunities for our children to learn the skills they need to stay safe from harm and who they should turn to for help.

-The Senior Designated Officer is Angela Fleming (Executive Headteacher)
+The Designated Safeguarding Lead (DSL) is Angela Fleming (Executive Headteacher)

-The Deputy Designated Officers are Mathew Harts (Acting Headteacher0 Caroline Gilbert (SENDCo), Stephanie Bull (Administrator) and Penny Lewis (TA and Cool Kids Club Manager)
+The Deputy DSLs are Mathew Harts (Acting Headteacher), Caroline Gilbert (SENDCo), Stephanie Bull (Administrator) and Penny Lewis (TA and Cool Kids Club Manager)

 SEND @ Swimbridge